Rank #1 on Google Maps

 4. Connects your domain (e.g., agent.yoursite.co.ke)

-Average deploy time: under 60 seconds.
+Average deploy time: under 45 seconds.

 Step 6: Open Your Dashboard

-Dashboard layout overview:
+Dashboard overview:

-• Active agent status running or idle?
+• Active agent status: what’s running and what isn’t

-• Plugin registry, Skills installed and available
+• Plugin registry: installed and available skills

 Step 7: Set Up Your Admin Account and Verify Your Instance